alexeysp11/workflow-auth/docs/models/ConfigParameters/CheckUCConfig.md

 Namespace: [WokflowLib.Authentication.Models.ConfigParameters](WokflowLib.Authentication.Models.ConfigParameters.md)

-Checking user credentials config parameters.
+Config properties that is used for checking if the user credentials were filled properly.

 ## Constructors